Kathy Hochul: Trade

+On September 17, 2011, Robert J. McCarthy noted that Hochul and her election opponent Jack Davis both opposed free trade.
+"We saw what happened with NAFTA; the promises never materialized", Hochul said of the North American Free Trade Agreement.
+"If I have to stand up to my own party on this, I'm willing to do so."
+She opposed new free trade agreements then under consideration, saying, "We don't need to look any further than Western New York to see that these policies do not work."
+She believes that free trade agreements such as NAFTA and CAFTA have suppressed U.S. wages and benefits and caused job loss in the United States.

 Personal life

 Hochul is married to William J. Hochul Jr., the former United States Attorney for the Western District of New York, who is also the senior vice president, general counsel, and secretary to Delaware North, a hospitality and gambling company.
 They have two children.
 Hochul is Catholic.

 Hochul is a founder of Kathleen Mary House, a transitional home for women and children who are victims of domestic violence.
 She has served on the organization's board.
 She also co-founded the Village Action Coalition, and, as of 2011, was a member of the board of trustees of Immaculata Academy in Hamburg, New York.

+In 2024, Hochul was diagnosed with a basal-cell carcinoma, a common form of skin cancer, on her nose.
+She underwent surgery to remove it in the same year.